todun/workshop-temp/Lab-Guide2.md

 **Solution with Code**

-**If you are unable to complete this section and would like the soluiton with the complete Lambda function, please continue reading, **.
+**If you are unable to complete this section and would like the soluiton with the complete Lambda function, please continue reading**.

 11\.
 To finish this section with our pre-built solution, open the **exampleSNSFunction.js** file from the workshop contents.
 Copy the entire contents of this JS file and overwrite your existing function with this code.